 Crypto points

 A popular way to define criteria for crypto airdrops is the points system.
 Crypto points are a system where certain types of behaviors or actions are assigned a value or points.
 These points can be converted into crypto later.
-However, this is not the case for all actions.
-In some scenarios, founders use points to weed out Sybil farmers.
+Or, in some scenarios, founders use points to weed out Sybil farmers.

 Sybil is a term that was taken from a popular book by the same name.
 Sybil farming is an event where someone creates multiple addresses to collect an airdrop and earn more crypto than is allotted for a single address or wallet.

 The points system is a way to influence behavior.
 For instance, you may receive a lot of points for having a high transaction volume.
-On the other hand, you may also receive a lot of points for doing a single transaction with a low value.
+On the other hand, you may also receive points for completing a single, low-value transaction.

 Snapshots